Australian Shepherd Lovers.com

 The degree of conduction hearing loss is directly related to the presence of pigmentation cells.
 If there are still some pigmentation cells there will still be some hearing, if not the dog will be deaf.
 This can happen in one or both ears.

-Deafness in dogs poses a safety concern for the dog.
-For example they may not be able to hear approaching vehicles, livestock or other dangers until it is too late.
+Deafness in dogs can pose a safety concern.
+For example, they may not be able to hear approaching vehicles, livestock, or other dangers until it is too late.
+They may have difficulty, or be entirely unable to hear your commands.
+Be sure to anticipate potential risks to help keep them safe.
+The same is true for dogs with visual impairment or blindness.

 Homozygous merles can also have vision problems up to and including total blindness.
 Merle Ocular Dysgenesis refers to a group of eye problems associated with merle to merle breeding.